UttaraKet1607/Traffic-Sign-Recognition/README.md

 3. More than 50,000 images in total
 4. Large database
 5. Some of the classes have many images while some classes have few images

+Libraries used: Keras, Matplotlib, Scikit-learn, Pandas, PIL

+Steps followed in the project:
+- Explore the dataset
+- Data preprocessing and encoding
+- Build a CNN model
+- Train and validate the model
+- Test the model with test dataset